 Enjoy a glass of healthy and flavored milk just by adding this easy-to-make Milk Masala Powder In It.

 Keep this Milk Masala Powder in your pantry and use it in various other delicacies other than milk.

 What is Milk Masala Powder?
 Does Milk Need Any Masala?

 The answer is that of course, you can have plain milk as it is a complete and balanced food in itself.
 But the addition of milk masala to the ordinary plain milk makes it tastier and healthier.

 Milk masala is nothing but a mix of some nuts and spices.
 It can be easily stored for a long time say about a month or so.
 Thus it becomes handy to add to milk or other Indian sweets.

-Milk masala powder, when added to milk, can be had at any time of the day.
+Milk masala has enormous health benefits.
+When added to milk, it can be had at any time of the day.